In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 • a ban on the use of nuclear weapons and their alternatives;

-• harsh sanctions for aggressor countries.
+• tough sanctions for aggressor countries.

 • enhanced protection of endangered organisms;